-Reach the beach by hiking through the wooded dunes for 10 minutes.
+Reach the beach by taking a 10 minute hike through the wooded dunes.
 Emerge from the woods on a perch overlooking the lake and decide how to make it down the hill to the water where 2.5 miles of Lake Michigan shoreline are waiting for you.

 Hike from Saugatuck to Mt Baldhead to Oval Beach

 Saugatuck Chain Ferry – 528 Water St, Saugatuck, MI 49453

 Mount Baldhead Park – Mt Baldhead Park Trail, Saugatuck, MI 49453